 Richmond Columbian Properties is a 501 C3 not-for-profit organization that owns the 1885 William G. Scott House and Event Center.
 It is located at 204 North Tenth Street in the Starr National Register Historic District in Richmond, Indiana.
 Its mission is to promote education and advocacy for neighborhood and community reinvestment.
+We work to bring people together, and build community.
 Utilizing the Scott House Center for education, community and private events raises awareness of the importance of preserving significant buildings and neighborhoods.

 The center offers programs to help inform our community and others in the region about how reinvestment successfully works.
 Our major event is an annual summer conference dealing with quality of life and character issues affecting cities today.
 The them of our conference is Quality of Place.

 Richmond Columbian Properties is partnered with Indiana Landmarks, the City of Richmond, Indiana, Richmond Urban Enterprise Association, Richmond Art Museum, Wayne County Convention and Tourism Bureau, the Wayne County Foundation, and several other related groups.
 Part of our goal is to bring people and information together to find solutions to problems many cities are facing with declining population, deteriorating buildings, and a poor economy.
 Only through cooperation will the solutions be found to these issues. 'm your About section.
 Click to edit tell your visitors about the process of preserving monuments and buildings for the future.

 This outstanding house built by William G. Scott is owned by Richmond Columbian Properties.

 Mr. Scott was born in Rockbridge County, Virginia, November 17, 1824.
 He was a cousin of Andrew Finley Scott whose home still stands at126 North 10th Street, and a cousin of Clem Scott whose home was on 8th above North A; this house is no longer standing.